Reasearching with my collaborator Jon Longclaw

 Synopsis: A parity between epistemic and moral normativity is a challenge for moral error theorists.
 They have responded to this challenge in three different ways.
 All three have problems.

-The following are papers that are at a stage where I would (probably) be happy to send you a draft.
+The following projects are at a stage where I would be happy to share a draft.

 A paper discussing the possibility of justified belief in skeptical scenarios.

-A paper discussing path (in)dependence in epistemic justification.
+A paper on evidence possession and epistemic justification.